Resources

 5. Try on a different device, if you have access to one.
 If you do not have access to a different device, proceed to step 6

-6. If you still cannot access Zoom after taking these steps, please contact the University Technical Assistance Center (UTAC) with a description of the problem (e.g., error message that you received).
+6. If you still cannot access Zoom after taking these steps, please contact the SAMI Support Desk with a description of the problem (e.g., error message that you received).
 Please also bring the issue to the attention of your instructor so they can let you know what you missed in the class session that you were unable to attend

 More Resources for Troubleshooting with Zoom